rampyodm/Ionic-Seed/README.md

 # Ionic-Seed
-Starting point for building an Ionic App
+Starting point for building an Ionic app